James4Ever0/notes/chatgpt.md

 https://github.com/rawandahmad698/PyChatGPT

 ## models like chatgpt

+[PaLM-rlhf-pytorch](https://github.com/lucidrains/PaLM-rlhf-pytorch) saying this is basically chatgpt with palm

 [gpt-gmlp](https://github.com/lucidrains/g-mlp-gpt) saying this design integrates gpt with gmlps so will use less ram and can be trained on a single gpu